LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/using-intents-with-kbs.md

 ### Introduction

-If your knowledge base is an [external knowledge base with LivePerson AI](knowledge-base-external-knowledge-bases-external-kbs-with-liveperson-ai.html) or an [internal knowledge base](knowledge-base-internal-knowledge-bases-introduction.html) (which also uses LivePerson AI), you'll be using Natural Language Understanding or NLU to evaluate the articles in the knowledge base against the consumer's utterance (the intent) in order to return the highest scoring article.
+If your knowledge base is an [external knowledge base with LivePerson AI](knowledge-base-external-knowledge-bases-external-kbs-with-liveperson-ai.html) or an [internal knowledge base](knowledge-base-internal-knowledge-bases-introduction.html) (which also uses LivePerson AI), it makes use of Natural Language Understanding or NLU to evaluate the articles against the consumer's utterance (the intent) in order to return the highest scoring article.

 To set this up, you create a domain with the necessary intents in [Intent Builder](intent-builder-overview.html), where the domain specifies the [NLU engine](intent-builder-natural-language-understanding.html) to use.
-Then, within the Knowledge Base application, you 1) associate the domain with the knowledge base, 2) associate the domain's intents with the articles, and 3) train the knowledge base to use the intents.
+Then, within the Knowledge Base application, you 1) associate the domain with the knowledge base, 2) associate the domain's intents with the articles, and 3) train the knowledge base to use the intents to return the articles.

 {: .important}
 Intent Builder offers a set of [pre-built domains](intent-builder-overview.html#prebuilt-domains).
 These are designed to get you up and running quickly with intents.